-FINAL AUTHORITY: Health, Education and Human Services Committee VOTE REQUIREMENT: Simple Majority
+FINAL AUTHORITY: Health, Education and Human Services Committee

+VOTE REQUIRED: Simple Majority

-This written summary does not address recommended amendments as may be provided by the standing committees.
-The Office of Legislative Counsel requests each Council Delegate to review each proposed resolution in detail.
+This written summary does not address recommended amendments as may be provided by the standing committee.
+The Office of Legislative Counsel requests each Council Delegate to review the proposed resolution in detail.